+The goal of WCIU faculty is to evaluate and respond to most submitted assignment within one week.
 Each course has a defined grade type (A-F scale, credit/no credit or pass/fail).
 Course grades are based on online discussion participation, quizzes, exams, papers and projects.
-Please refer to individual course syllabifor specific information regarding assignment grades.
-Course instructors are expected to post final course grades by the end date of the term, which is two weeks after coursework ends.
+Please refer to individual course syllabi for specific information regarding assignment grades.
+Course instructors are expected to post final course grades within one week after coursework ends.